Skip to main content

 "Those community institutions have frayed.
 Now we’re on our own, and perhaps that’s why so many are also dying alone."

 This theme echoes in how other characters wrestle with their own sense of displacement.
 You have the hapless Dominic, who acts like a sort of shadow to Padraic.
 The two share many scenes together, and they also exhibit many of the same qualities and face many of the same disadvantages.
 You get the idea that Dominic hangs out with Padraic not just because he enjoys Padraic’s company, but he is also in some ways dependent on the friendship between Padraic and Colm.
-Once that security blanket is gone, and as the casualties of the feud start to mount, Dominic starts to have his own offscreen spiral that has consequences for him.
-The last thing we see Dominic do is ask Padraic’s sister, the self-assured Siobhan, if she would ever be interested in him romantically, and she decidedly but gently turns him down.

-We see that Siobhan has genuine love for her brother, even if she doesn’t always understand him.
+We also see that Siobhan has genuine love for her brother, even if she doesn’t always understand him.
 Siobhan also ends up making some bids of freedom of her own by leaving Inisherin, but it’s not clear whether her endeavor will bring her what she wants.
 Perhaps she gets exactly what she’s looking for, something she never could have found on Inisherin with her fool of a brother.
 Perhaps her efforts are no more fruitful than Colm’s.

-Still, Siobhan probably has the best chance of any of the main players at finding lasting happiness, and a lot of that has to do with the fact that she is not stuck to this game of chicken that snares the men in the film.
 That’s not to say that she does not face specific opposition as a woman living in the early 1900s or that the film does not address this—part of what motivates her to leave Inisherin is the way her island derogates her as an opinionated woman daring to speak out against the contradictions in her community—but she does not burden herself with the unnecessary pride that compels Padraic and Colm to dig their heels into sinking ground.
 Padraic asks her to come home in his final letter, but it is unlikely she will ever return to Inisherin, and Padraic will be subjected to his ever deepening isolation as his life goes on.

 Giving Padraic The Finger